Os clitoridis: Development

 The os clitoridis is often present, or even prominent, during the embryonic or immature phase, and then decreases with age.
 For example, in a walrus, the size of the bone tends to shrink as the years pass.

 Function

 The exact function of the os clitoridis is not known, but a function during copulation is assumed.
 For some, the species distribution would be the same as the baculum.
 The os clitoridis would be an equivalent, without evolutionary function, of the baculum, persisting or disappearing during sexual differentiation under hormonal influence.
-Experiments with treatment of the spleen with testosterone, led to a persistence or increase in the size of the os clitoridis.
+Experiments with treatment of female rats with testosterone led to a persistence or increase in the size of the os clitoridis.